 In 1989, the offices of the Dean of the Chapel and the Dean of Student Life began hiring graduate students to help organize LGBT student activities.
 Princeton University became the sixth university in the country to create an LGBT coordinator position.

-Judy Jarvis was hired as the LGBT Center Director in January of 2016.
 For more history of the office and Center advocacy by students and employees, ask the LGBT Center staff for access to our in-depth history narrative.